The City of Airdrie Roads department maintains and repairs roads, back lanes and sidewalks.

 If a rural resident chooses to opt out of the dust control program, the request must be made in writing and brought to City Hall.
 The City will consider the request, however may deem it necessary to apply product for safety reasons.

-Rural residents do not need to apply for calcium unless a custom or extra length application is requested.
+Rural residents do not need to apply for dust control unless a custom or extra length application is requested.
 The City will attempt to accommodate all custom requests but cannot guarantee it.

 During Final Acceptance Certificate (FAC) inspections, sidewalks are held to City design standards and replaced or repaired as necessary.
 After FAC approval, sidewalk repair and maintenance is done during local improvements or as part of the Public Works annual concrete replacement program.